API WA Busselton Seaside Escape Apartment

 ACC - 00 900 542

 20. Cancellations/Refunds/fees - A fixed compulsory administrative cancellation fee of $100 and fixed transfer fee of $50.00 applies to all Bookings without exception.
-Bookings cancelled 4 weeks or more prior to the commencement date will be only refunded at the discretion of the CEO and the maximum refund amount is the value of the original Booking less 30%.
-If a Booking is cancelled less than 4 weeks prior to commencement, no refund shall be made.
+Bookings cancelled 8 weeks or more prior to the commencement date will be only refunded at the discretion of the CEO and the maximum refund amount is the value of the original Booking less 30%.
+If a Booking is cancelled less than 8 weeks prior to commencement, no refund shall be made.
 No refund is given on any unused portion of rent.
-In some instances the cancelled booking dates can be re-sold, in this case the re-sold portion may be refunded but this is based on another Guest Booking the same unit at the same time to essentially take over the previous Booking and does not always apply.
+In some instances the cancelled booking dates can be re-sold, in this case the re-sold portion may be refunded but this is based on another Guest Booking the same unit at the same time to essentially take over the previous Booking to a maximum of 70% and does not always apply.

 The CEO at her discretion, may at any time decline or cancel a Booking or apply any additional conditions deemed necessary, including the imposition of a bond of up to $10,000 per Booking and charge for repairs.
 (We do not accept bank transfers or cash for bond payments unless by special arrangement).
 For bonds that are processed, the funds will be released to your account/credit card after your departure from the property as long as there are no issues during the stay.